JoomGalleryfriends/JoomGithubModule/README.md

-# mod_JoomGitHub Feed
+# JoomGithubModule

-JoomGitHub Feed is a module for the popular Joomla!
+JoomGithubModule is a module for the popular Joomla!
 Content Management System.
 It's primary function is to retrieve a list of commits from a given repository and embed them into a Joomla based site.

 ## Functions included